The planning for the assault against the Prison of Torment went as one would expect.

 “In review,” I started.
 “She’s been in none of the experimental areas, the labs, or even the dormitory.
 She’s either avoiding us, or she’s working up close with the Queen.”

 “If she’s with the Queen, we’ll know soon enough,” Fynn said.
-“According to scouts, we’re nearly where the Queen was last seen before our assault pushed through.
-It’s some kind of room filled with titan technology, but it’s unlikely she’s been able to leave without us spotting her.”
+“According to scouts, we’re nearly where the Queen is said to be imprisoned.
+It’s some kind of room filled with Yunai technology, but it’s unlikely she’s been able to leave without us spotting her.”

-“Maybe Evanor’s knowledge of titan architecture was important after all,” I mused.
+“Maybe Evanor’s knowledge of Ancient Besherman architecture was important after all,” I mused.

 “It’s also possible—”